ellensaylor8/Haiti-Home-Of-Hope/README.md

   [Haiti Home of Hope Firebase Project](https://console.firebase.google.com/u/0/project/haiti-home-of-hope/overview)

-  haitihomeofhope.org domain and AutoSSL are provided via cPanel inmotion hosting.
-Chris Brennan and Ellen Saylor should each have access to the cPanel account
+  haitihomeofhope.org registrar is cPanel inmotion hosting.
+Chris Brennan and Ellen Saylor should each have access to the inmotion hosting account

 ## Payment Processor